Review Guidelines

 Peer-Review Process

 Imagining SoTL uses an anonymous peer-review process for all published articles, with submissions reviewed by (at least) two reviewers.
-Manuscript submissions from members of the Editorial Team or from Peer Reviewers follow the same anonymous process (for both submitter and reviewers).
+Manuscript submissions from members of the editorial team or from peer reviewers follow the same anonymous process (for both submitter and reviewers).
+Exceptions to this are invited pieces and creative submissions, which are reviewed by members of the editorial board in an open review process.

 Review Considerations

 Reviews will consider whether the manuscript explores an aspect of teaching and learning, is grounded in context and the literature, is methodologically sound, and contributes to the SoTL conversation.
-We recognize that these criteria will be demonstrated differently in various genres and disciplinary traditions.
-Therefore, we ask reviewers to consider manuscripts according to the criteria described by Glassick, Huber, and Maefoff in Scholarship Assessed: Evaluation of the Professoriate (1997): clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
+We recognize that these criteria will be demonstrated differently in various genres and disciplinary traditions, and will also diverge depending upon submission type.
+We ask reviewers to consider manuscripts according to the criteria described by Glassick, Huber, and Maefoff in Scholarship Assessed: Evaluation of the Professoriate (1997) as appropriate to the submission: clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.

 • Is this an example of, or useful to, scholarship of teaching and learning?